 NordicTrack Vault vs. Proform Vue

 On the surface, the Vault and the Proform Vue look like nearly identical products.
 They both use iFit programming, too.
 However, after using both, our team came to the conclusion that the Vault is a more polished product than the Vue.
 Coop, who tested the Vue, was actually pretty disappointed in it for the price.
 The production quality isn’t up to par with what’s considered standard these days, and the quality of the equipment (specifically the dumbbells and barbell) is unimpressive.
+Just like with the Vault, you should not store your Vue in the garage.
+This will void the warranty on either product.

 Final Verdict of Our NordicTrack Vault Review